Planning a sale, move, or exit before 2028? Book a 20-min planning call →

 How to Fix a 409A Violation

-If you have already created a 409A violation (e.g., you have deferred salary owed to founders or employees), you have options:
+If you've already created one — deferred salary owed to founders or employees — you have options:

-The key point: the sooner you address a 409A violation, the better.
+The constant: the sooner you address it, the better.
 Do not wait for an audit.

 Key Takeaways

 This post is for informational purposes only and does not constitute legal or tax advice.
-Consult with a qualified tax professional regarding your specific circumstances.
+Consult a qualified professional regarding your specific circumstances.

 Share on Facebook Share on Linkedin Share on Twitter Send by email